 In the first video you’ll see the finished project of a student who was asked to create a sustainable village.
 Notice how he has covered in depth all of the things necessary to help the villagers survive.

 And here’s a great example of a Minecraft history project about Ancient Egypt, created by two young homeschoolers.
 I love all the details and how they labeled things through out their city!

 I put together a short project/lesson plan for Medieval History in pdf form, so you can download and print it.
-Click the button below…I promise it really is free!
+Click on the link below (the easiest way) or use the button below…I promise it really is free!

 This is Day 2 of 10 Days of Minecraft Learning.

 This post is a part of the iHomeschool October Hopscotch.
 Browse more great posts on a variety of topics (click on the image below):